ZechBowen/ZechBowen/README.md

 - 👋 Hi, I’m @ZechBowen
-- 👀 I’m interested in Game Development
+- 👀 I’m interested in Web Development
-- 🌱 I’m currently learning more about Unity and App Development
+- 🌱 I’m currently learning more about MongoDB, Express.js, React.js
-- 💞️ I’m looking to collaborate on Various Projects such as Viedo Games, Apps, Websites & etc.
+- 💞️ I’m looking to collaborate on Various Full-Stack Projects
-- 📫 Email me @ zecherybowen@yahoo.com
+- 📫 Email me @ zechbowen@gmail.com

 <!---
 ZechBowen/ZechBowen is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.